This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 With invoices, as with all accounting records, once generated, the details cannot be changed.
 To cancel an invoice, you need to create a Credit Note and, if necessary, re-invoice.

 LawPracticeZA provides a number of options to automate what would otherwise be a laborious process.

-- Select the invoice (tip! for invoice INV1005, for example, in the Search bar type invoice INV1005 and select - or select from Account Transactions ) and with the invoice selected, click the icon for ‘Copy to unbilled’ (icons in top right of screen).
+- Select the invoice (tip! for invoice INV1005, for example, in the Search bar type invoice INV1005 and select - or click on INV1005 in Account Transactions ).
+With the invoice selected, click the icon for ‘Copy to unbilled’ (icons in top right of screen).
 This will reinstate all the unbilled fees and/or disbursements.
 Then click the back-arrow icon to generate the Credit Note.
 You can enter a reason: e.g. incorrect address.

 - Update the client address (and name if applicable); change to the correct invoice name and address and (re) invoice.